metauni/metauni.github.io/posts/instructions/instructions.md

 ## The basics

 Roblox is a 3D game environment in which you move your character with the arrows keys or `W, A, S, D`, jump with `Spacebar`, and look around by holding down the right mouse down or doing a two-finger drag on a trackpad.
 You can click your mouse or tap your trackpad to interact with interface elements in the world (such as the whiteboards).
-The controls can be changed in `Settings` accessible by pressing `Escape` or clicking on the Roblox icon in the top left hand corner of your screen.
-Roblox worlds (such as the metauni Hub) are referred to as *games* or *experiences*.

 * To use the in-game chat press `/` or click on the appropriate icon in the top left corner of the screen.
 Roblox text chat is moderated, and you will be unable to post URLs and other kidns of information.
-See the [Roblox rules](http://metauni.org/posts/rules/rules) for mor einformation.
 We use Discord for this kind of communication.

 ### Spatial voice